-Powertex students and beginners are sometimes surprised to find their creations can go outside but with Spring around the corner it's the perfect time.
+Powertex students and beginners are sometimes surprised to find their art and sculpture can go outside but with Spring around the corner it's the perfect time.
 I'm answering a few questions in this article about using Powertex to create weatherproof, outdoor art, garden sculpture and so much more.

 Using Powertex for outdoor projects

-Which Powertex mediums can I use for outside?
+Which Powertex products can I use for outside?

-Use your Powertex with natural materials such as wire frames, wood, natural fabrics, fibres and metal embellishments.
-Powertex Universal Medium should be left to cure for three weeks before being used outside.
+Use your Powertex Universal Medium with natural materials such as wire frames, wood, natural fabrics, fibres and metal embellishments.
+Powertex Universal Medium should be left to cure for three weeks before being put outside.

-This moon gazing hare was made with Stone Art clay but was coated completely with Powertex Bronze over the textures and then dry brushed with Powercolor and Easy Varnish.
+This moon gazing hare was made with Stone Art clay but was coated (when dry) completely with Powertex Bronze over the textures.
+It was then dry brushed with a mix of Powercolor pigments and Easy Varnish.
 This varnish is also weatherproof and will protect any colour that you add to your project.

 Can I use Stone Art projects outside?

-How do I make a large sculpture for my garden?
+How do I make a large Powertex sculpture for my garden?

 Anything you create for inside you can also create for outside!
 Specific outdoor projects might include: